 The injury not only ended his season but begged other questions: Is Tua Tagovailoa injury-prone?
 Can he withstand hits in the NFL?
 In short, it’s hard to tell.
 Videos have surfaced post-injury, but until Tagovailoa takes the field against actual players breathing down his neck, no one can be sure.

 The St. Louis High School graduate was the No. 1 rated dual-threat quarterback of the 2017 recruiting cycle, and the top player in the state of Hawaii, according to 247Sports.
 The southpaw has a rocket for an arm, but it only took 24 throws in the 2018 College Football Playoff national championship against the Georgia Bulldogs to convince Alabama fans that Tagovailoa was the real deal.

 Coming in during the second half of a game the Alabama football team was losing, the pressure on Tagovailoa of that magical 2018 CFP Title Game wasn’t even close to what it was last year.
 The young QB stepped into the fire, and he got burned.

-Oh yeah, he’s being taught by the greatest CFB head coach of all-time, Nick Saban.
+Oh yeah, he was also taught by the greatest CFB head coach of all-time, Nick Saban.

 Everybody in college football crowned Tagovailoa before he’d shown us what he was all about.
-Now that we’ve seen him shrink when the pressure was highest, are we so sure the coveted first-round pick and future NFL quarterback in Tuscaloosa is really the best in college football?
+Now that we’ve seen him shrink when the pressure was highest and shown his injury concerns, are we so sure the coveted first-round pick and future NFL quarterback in Tuscaloosa is really the best option in the NFL Draft?